eclipse-sumo/sumo/docs/web/docs/Libsumo.md

   - the TraCI client sometimes accepts any iterable object where Libsumo wants a list
   - TraCI client may accept any object where Libsumo needs a boolean value
 - using traci.init or traci.connect is not possible (you always need to use libsumo.start)
+- with traci every TraCIException will generate a message on stderr, Libsumo does not generate this message

 # Building it